-Science at UM [S04-ep23]: Three years of thesis work summarized in three minutes
+Science at UM [S04-ep23]: Three Years of Thesis Research Summarized in Three Minutes

 In 2024, approximately 64,000 students were enrolled in doctoral programs.
-Forty-two percent of them had parents who were executives or intellectual professionals, 3.6% came from working-class backgrounds, and only 1.3% were children of farmers.
-This situation has changed very little since Pierre Bourdieu first studied the issue in the 1960s.
-The reasons for this are, of course, social reproduction, which leads to selection based on social, economic, and intellectual capital, but also perhaps a lack of understanding among the general public of what a thesis is and what research is more generally.
+Forty-two percent of them had parents who were managers or worked in intellectual professions, 3.6% came from working-class backgrounds, and only 1.3% were the children of farmers.
+This situation has changed very little since Pierre Bourdieu’s early work on the subject in the 1960s.
+The reasons include social reproduction, of course, which leads to selection based on social, economic, and intellectual capital, but also perhaps a lack of understanding among the general public of what a dissertation entails and what research is in general.

-To democratize and popularize this ultimate academic exercise, several initiatives have emerged, including Ma thèse en 180 secondes(My thesis in 180 seconds).
-Inspired by Three Minute Thesis, which was conceived in Australia in 2008, the French-language version of this scientific competition was launched in Quebec in 2012 before arriving in France in 2014.
-The principle is simple: as the name suggests, participants have three minutes to present their thesis using a single slide and in front of a non-specialist audience.
-Humor plays a big part, as do references to popular culture.
+To make this ultimate academic exercise more accessible and popular, several initiatives have emerged, including “My Thesis in 180 Seconds.”
+Inspired by “Three-Minute Thesis,” which was launched in Australia in 2008, the French-language version of this scientific competition was introduced in Quebec in 2012 before arriving in France in 2014.
+The concept is simple: present your thesis, as the name suggests, in three minutes using a single slide and in front of a lay audience.
+Humor plays a major role, as do references to popular culture.

-In 2020, Deborah Faucon, an expert in titanium used to make aircraft doors, won the Occitanie regional final with her "welcome aboard flight MT 180."
-Before her, Yassin Tachikart, a doctoral student in biology and pharmacy, compared senescent cells to "that neighbor who turns up the music at 4 a.m. and wakes up the whole building."
-In 2021, Mathilde Guérin charmed the audience with a performance straight out of an Asterix album, in which the druid Pronostix saved his patient "from the bacteria trying to invade the village of Open-Wound-That-Hurts-Malix."
+In 2020, Deborah Faucon, an expert in titanium—the material used to make airplane doors—won the Occitanie regional final with her entry “Welcome aboard flight MT 180.”
+Before her, Yassin Tachikart, a doctoral student in biology and pharmacy, compared senescent cells “to that neighbor who, at 4 a.m., blasts music and wakes up the whole building.”
+In 2021, Mathilde Guérin charmed the audience with a performance straight out of an Asterix comic book, in which the druid Pronostix saved his patient “from the bacteria trying to invade the village of Open-Wound-That-Hurts-A-Lot.”

-This year, it was the song of a chickadee that charmed the audience and jury of MT 180.
-Behind this song is Jérémy Defrance, a doctoral student at Cefe, the Center for Functional and Evolutionary Ecology.
-He is interested in the role of resources in the reproduction of great tits in urban and forest environments.
+This year, it was the song of a chickadee that won over the audience and the jury at MT 180.
+Behind that song is Jérémy Defrance, a doctoral student at Cefe, the Center for Functional and Evolutionary Ecology.
+He is studying the role of resources in the reproduction of great tits in urban and forested environments.

 Watch Jérémy Defrance's presentation

-The jury awarded second place to Klara Asselin from the Mivegec laboratory for Infectious Diseases and Vector Ecology, Genetics, Evolution, and Control.
-She is interested in the impact of sexual reproduction on the vertical transmission of cancers.
+The jury awarded second place to Klara Asselin of the Mivegec Laboratory for Infectious Diseases and Vector Ecology, Genetics, Evolution, and Control.
+Her research focuses on the impact of sexual reproduction on the vertical transmission of cancers.

 Watch Klara Asselin's presentation

-Sandra Victor from the Montpellier Laboratory of Computer Science, Robotics and Microelectronics (LIRMM) takes third place with a presentation on modeling hybrid behaviors during interactions with intelligent automated agents, in this case an autonomous car.
+Sandra Victor of the Montpellier Laboratory of Computer Science, Robotics, and Microelectronics (LIRMM) took third place with a presentation on modeling hybrid behaviors during interactions with intelligent automated agents, specifically an autonomous vehicle.

 Watch Sandra Victor's presentation